rehierl/node-tree-outliner/4-extensions/0-0-extensions.md

 > case 5 - when entering a node's exit event - (0)

 As mentioned before, any node is a parent container, if the corresponding node has type-2 sectioning nodes as its child nodes.
-Because of that, such inner sections must always be closed first, whether the node's close modifier instructs to close any sections or not.
-Consequently, case 5 can not be used.
+Because of that, inner sections must always be closed first, whether the node's close modifier instructs to close any sections or not (i.e. regardless of the node's close modifier).
+Consequently, this case can not be used to define extensions.

 > case 6 - when entering a sectioning node's exit event - (0)

-As before, case 6 can not be used because inner sections must always be closed first, regardless of any potential close modifier.
+As before, case 6 can not be used because inner sections must always be closed first, regardless of a sectioning node's close modifier.

 Note that a type-1 sectioning node is by definition the parent container of the section it declares.
-That is, if it is not allowed to close a type-1 section before the end of its default scope is reached, then this node event will always have to close at least the declared type-1 section.
+That is, if it would not allowed to close a type-1 section before the end of its default scope is reached, then this node event will always have to close at least the declared type-1 section.